Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Appendix: The modular element at the -algebra level

 Meanwhile, note that

-The first equality is the right invariance property of $\psi$ (Proposition~\ref{invarianceF}); the second used $\psi =\varphi(\,\cdot\,\delta)$; in the third and fourth, the flip map is applied, together with the observation earlier (see proof of Proposition~\ref{Deltadelta_prep}) that $\varsigma F_1=F_3$; and the fifth and sixth used the result of Proposition~\ref{invariancemodular}.
+The first equality is Proposition~\ref{phiSresults}\,(2); The second used $\varphi\circ S=\varphi(\,\cdot\,\delta)$; In the third and fourth, the flip map is applied, together with the observation earlier (see proof of Proposition~\ref{Deltadelta_prep}) that $\varsigma F_1=F_3$; The fifth and sixth used the result of Proposition~\ref{invariancemodular}.

 Insert into Equation~\eqref{(Deltadelta_eq1)} the result of Equation~\eqref{(Deltadelta_eq2)}.
 Then we have: